Glover Crane Arnold

-Glover Crane Arnold (September 7, 1849 – November 29, 1906) was an American medical doctor, surgeon, and instructor of anatomy and surgery at Bellevue Hospital Medical College and New York University's Medical Collage.
+Glover Crane Arnold (September 7, 1849 – November 29, 1906) was an American medical doctor, surgeon, and instructor of anatomy and surgery at Bellevue Hospital Medical College and New York University's Medical College.
 He was also a faculty member of the Mills Training School for Male Nurses at Bellevue Hospital.

 Arnold was involved in testing cures for malaria and tuberculosis.
 The Boston Medical and Surgical Journal (now The New England Journal of Medicine) described Arnold as "a successful and highly esteemed practitioner."

 Annually, the New York University Grossman School of Medicine presents the Glover C. Arnold Surgical Award to a graduating medical student who is top in general surgery.

 Early life

 Arnold was born in Charleston, South Carolina.
 He was the son of Mary Selena and Cicero M. Arnold.
 His father owned Townsend, Arnold & Co., a dry goods business based in New York City with facilities in Charleston, South Carolina and a range as far south as Mississippi prior to the Civil War.
 His grandfather was Dr. John William Schmidt, a prominent doctor in Charleston, South Carolina, who moved to New York City.
 His uncle, Dr. John William Schmidt Jr. also practiced medicine in New York City.

 Arnold's immediate family moved to New York City in 1859.
 He enrolled in Columbia University in 1869.
 While at Columbia, he joined the Fraternity of Delta Psi (St. Anthony Hall) and the American Microscopical Society.
 He left Columbia after two years and enrolled in Bellevue Hospital Medical College, graduating in February 1873.
 Arnold was an intern in the 3rd Surgical Division at Bellevue Hospital from 1872 through October 1874.